tridactyl/tridactyl/readme.md

 ## Migrating between beta and stable builds

 Our beta and stable versions store their configurations in separate places.
-To migrate between the two, see [this comment][migratelink] or [this issue](https://github.com/tridactyl/tridactyl/issues/1353#issuecomment-463094704).
+To migrate between the two, see [the wiki](https://github.com/tridactyl/tridactyl/wiki/Migration-from-stable-to-beta).

 ## Changelog